caninecrew/FridayProject9/README.md

 python main.py
 ```

-1. Enter your prompt in the text area
+1. Enter your prompt in the text area (note the character and token count)
-2. Click the "Submit" button to send the prompt to OpenAI
+2. Click the "Submit" button (green) to send the prompt to OpenAI
+3. Watch the loading indicator while waiting for the response
-3. View the response in the output area
+4. View the response in the output area
+5. Use the "Clear" button (red) to reset both input and output fields

 ## Structure